-Louisiana State University Health Sciences Center has received funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to establish the Terrorism and Disaster Coalition for Child and Family Resilience (TDC4), a center in the National Child Traumatic Stress Network (NCTSN).
-The center is working with partners across the nation to develop materials and provide training on interventions to support the behavioral health, wellbeing and resilience of children, their families, and our communities in the face of terrorism and disaster.
-TCD4 is directed by experts with extensive experience using evidence-based practices to train and support children, families, teachers, first responders, and community members impacted by trauma.
+Louisiana State University Health Sciences Center, Department of Psychiatry is pleased to have a Category II site funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) known as the Terrorism and Disaster Coalition for Child and Family Resilience (TDC4), a center in the National Child Traumatic Stress Network (NCTSN).
+The center is actively working with partners across the nation to develop materials and provide training on interventions to support the behavioral health, wellbeing and resilience of children, families, and communities impacted by natural and man-made disasters as well as acts of terror.
+TCD4 is directed by and collaborates with trauma-informed experts with extensive experience using developmentally-sensitive, evidence-based practices to train and support children, families, teachers, first responders, and community members impacted by traumatic events.

 BUILD.
 Build coalitions of stakeholders in terrorism-vulnerable or disaster-prone areas to evaluate the needs of their specific communities to devise developmentally, and culturally-sensitive resources.